arvindb95/AstroPyPanchanga/README.md

 ### External Requirements
 - [XeTeX](https://tug.org/xetex/) - For rendering information in indian languages.
 - Noto serif fonts for all the above supported languages
-- Sanskrit 2003 font for devanāgarī
+- Sanskrit 2003 font for _Devanāgarī_

 _Edit the LaTeX preamble as you wish to change the typesetting (you might need to change the files that have the names of naks&#803;atras etc.)_